davidmarkclements/decofun/Readme.md

 deco examples/loadable
 ```

-The `deco` executable can also be instructed to
+Since version 1.3.x the `deco` executable can also be
-use the [cute-stack](https://github.com/davidmarkclements/cute-stack) module to prettify stack
-traces, just add a `--cute` flag
+instructed to use the [cute-stack](https://github.com/davidmarkclements/cute-stack) module to prettify stack traces, just add a `--cute` flag

 ```sh
 deco examples/loadable --cute